For Families

 When something goes wrong.

-Try these fixes first.
+Try these first.
 Most issues are quick to solve at home.

 Won't turn on

 Plug in the charger and wait ten minutes.
-Look for a charging light next to the charging port.
-If there's still nothing after charging overnight, contact the school office.
+Look for a charging light by the port.
+If nothing after charging overnight, contact the school office.

 Press the brightness-up key (top row, sun icon).
 If still black, close the lid for five seconds and reopen.
 Last resort: hold the power button for eight seconds to force a restart.